Employment Agreement (Casual)

 Suitable for casual employees in any industry, this Employment Agreement (Casual) is essential when hiring new employees for your business.
-Customisable and ready to use in under 15 minutes.Get started
+Customisable and ready to use in under 15 minutes.Get 1st document free

 Employment agreements are not only a legal necessity; they can help set the tone and feel of your business.
 They can add extra protections to your business that national award rates do not offer, such as confidentiality and notice periods.
-Securing your hires with an employment contract also formalises the arrangement with your new employee and will contribute to a professional and positive working relationship developing between you.
+Securing your hires with an employment contract also formalises the arrangement with your new employee and will contribute to a professional and positive working relationship developing between the two parties.
 This Employment Agreement (Casual) is a great way to officially and easily hire a new casual employee.
 This document allows you to offer casual employment and document the terms of that employment to ensure clarity and provide a safeguard for any future disputes.
 This Employee Agreement (Casual) has been updated in accordance with the 2021 updates to the Fair Work Act 2009 (Cth).

 What is casual employment?

 Casual employment is a type of employment in which an employee’s working hours and employment status are liable to change at a moment’s notice.
 A casual employee may have set hours or may only work when required to.
 They often work irregular hours compared to the regular hours of ongoing employment, permanent employment & part-time employment.
 Either way, casual employment involves little commitment from the employer or employee.
 For the employer, they can dismiss an employee on one hour's notice without paying out over a period or giving a notice of termination.
 Further, unless the casual employee has completed a minimum 12 months of service, they are not protected under unfair dismissal laws.
 For an employee, they can resign without having to give notice.
 Due to this, casual employment contracts do not contain probationary periods.

-A casual employee tends to be paid a higher hourly rate than a part time or full time employee.
+A casual employee tends to be paid a higher hourly rate through casual loading than a part time employee or full time employee.
 However, they do not have the same leave entitlements as other employees.
 A casual employee will not be paid for personal leave, sick leave, annual leave, carer's leave, compassionate leave or community service leave.
 However, they may be eligible to take paid long service leave for 2 months if they have been employed in that role for 10 years.

 Recent developments in the law now mean that a casual employee can request a part time or full time contract if they have been employed on that basis for more than 12 months.
 Those that satisfy the prior criteria are also called "long term casuals".
 An employer can only refuse if they can provide a sufficient reason as to why they cannot offer the employer part time or full time employment.
 After that time period they can also take parental leave.